bruce-agaloos/ci-cd-starterkit/README.md

 # Pipeline Essentials
-This repository is a collection of scripts and files used for deploying to staging or production environments.
+This repository is a collection of scripts, files, and documentations used for deploying to staging or production environments.

 Feel free to use this as a guide to get you started, have a better prompt, customize it for your needs, and build your own deployment workflow.